Herbed cream cheese and cucumbers on toast

 Herbed cream cheese, see recipe above

-On the toasted bread, add a layer of the herbed cheese followed by the thin cucumber slices and a sprinkling of chives to finish.
+On the toasted bread, add a layer of herbed cheese followed by the thin cucumber slices and a sprinkling of chives to finish.
 Serve immediately before the bread gets soggy.